Check out a free preview of the full Electron, v3 course

 [00:02:49]

 So what we can do in this case is we can say const template.
 And I'm just gonna like because I've got TypeScript.
-I'm gonna say that as a an array of menu constructor options, right?
+I'm gonna say that is an array of menu constructor options, right?
 If you're not using TypeScript then you don't need to worry about that.
 But I'm just saying like, hey, TypeScript, could you be a friend and as I'm working on this if I make a boo boo, put a red squiggly line of anger that lets me know that I made a boo boo.

 [00:03:17]